 onSpeechDetected: To retrieve the real-time transcription results as soon as they are detected.
 We can use this callback to render live transcription which is specific to the speaker of this audio stream.

 onMessageResponse: This callback function contains the "finalized" transcription data for this speaker and if used with multiple streams with other speakers this callback would also provide their messages.
-The "finalized" messages mean that the ASR has finalised the state of this part of transcription and has declared it "final".
+The "finalized" messages mean that the ASR has finalized the state of this part of transcription and has declared it "final".

 onInsightResponse: This callback would provide with any of the detected insights in real-time as they are detected.
 As with the